AgonConsole8/agon-docs/docs/vdp/System-Commands.md

 That last point is important.
 It means that if you use a bitmap that is larger than a character, then the next character will overlap the bitmap.
 Similarly bitmaps that are taller than a character will overwrite the line of text above the current cursor.
 This can be used to create some interesting effects, but can also be a source of visual bugs if you are not careful.
 If you are using oversized bitmaps, then using the `VDU 9` to move forward an additional character may be useful.

 Bitmaps mapped to characters in this way are plotted using the current foreground GCOL paint mode.

+## `VDU 23, 0, &93, x; y;`: Get ASCII code of character at graphics position x, y §§§§§

+This command will return the ASCII code of the character at the given graphics position to MOS.
+This command is similar to `VDU 23, 0, &83, x; y;`, but uses coordinates from the currently selected graphics coordinate system.
+The position is for the top left of the character.

+This command works by comparing pixels on the screen at the given position to the currently selected font, using the currently selected text colour.
+This means that it may not always be accurate, or able to succeed.
+Redefining system font characters after they have been drawn, changing the font, modifing the definitions of characters within the selected font, changing the text colour, may cause this command to fail.

+This command will not recognise characters that have been mapped to bitmaps using `VDU 23, 0, &92, char, bitmapId;`.

 ## `VDU 23, 0, &94, n`: Read colour palette entry n (returns a pixel colour data packet) §§